saulogt/saulogt.github.io/_posts/2016-10-26-configuring-centos-linux.markdown

 Use the same procedure to restart the network and test the reachability as on the DNS example.

-To see the current configuration, type `ip address` or `ip a` as a shorten form.
+To see the current configuration, type `ip address` or `ip a` as a shortened form.

 ### Hostname

 By default, the hostname is `localhost.localdomain` after installation.
-You can change it for whatever make sense for you.
+You can change it to whatever makes sense for you.
 I'll change it to ship1.

 And it is located in the file `/etc/hostname`